Designing a circuit to shift energy

 As you step across the circuit elements in the same direction as the current in the element, the potential difference can be positive or negative.
 A positive potential difference shows that an energy store is being emptied by the electrical working; a negative potential difference shows that an energy store is being filled by the electrical working.
 As there is no energy accumulation in the circuit, the increases in potential difference must be equal to the decreases in potential difference.
 So in any one loop, you end up back at the potential that you started with.
 The sum of the potential differences around any one loop is zero.
 (In the study of physics post-16, this is called Kirchhoff's first law.)

-Go round an electrical loop, starting anywhere, and you end up back where you started–the changes in potential add to zero, so you also end up with a potential difference of zero.
+Go round an electrical loop, starting anywhere, and you end up back where you started–the change in energy in the gravity store is zero, so you also end up with a potential difference of zero.
 This should not be a surprise: going for a circular walk doesn't result in a change in height, even though there may be plenty of uphill and downhill along the way.
-The contour lines warn you of this: the electrical potential performs the same function for a transit round an electrical loop.
-In electric circuits, the potentials, usually measured by setting the negative terminal of the battery as the zero, are a useful precursor to finding the potential differences.
+Crossing contour lines warn you of the working mechanically: the potential difference performs the same function for a journey along part of an electrical loop.
+It's always potential differences, and if someone does not mention where the difference is measured from, then there is a good chance that they forgot to mention that they took the negative terminal of the battery as a zero, just like the Ordnance Survey use Newlyn.